michael-s-marshall/social_rent_rdd/03_social_rent_rdd_markdown.md

 rent starts per 1,000 dwellings in 2019/20, and this effect is statistically significant.
 In the subsample sensitivity analysis, the ATT is estimated at 0.26, and the p-value is below 0.05, which is interpreted as suggestive of an effect.
-Figure 8 visualises the ATT.
+Figure 8 visualises the ATT, again showing very little evidence of a treatment effect in 2015/16, but a clear gap between the intercepts of control and treatment groups in 2019/20.

 <table style="text-align:center">
 <caption>